muaz-z/self-improving-llm-service/README.md

 ## Design Decisions and Trade-offs

-The assignment targets roughly four hours, so the implementation prioritizes the core improvement loop and traceability over optional product features.
+The implementation prioritizes the core prompt-improvement lifecycle, regression safety, and traceability while keeping the infrastructure lightweight.

 ### Must-haves